 Foundation Levels

-Foundation Levels (LEAP Basics, LEAP 1, LEAP 2)
+Foundation Levels (LEAP 1 and LEAP 2)

-The upper beginner to intermediate levels of LEAP focus on the environment and culture of Vancouver and Canada.
+The upper beginner to lower intermediate levels of LEAP focus on the environment and culture of Vancouver and Canada.
 Through a variety of topics, materials, and activities, the classroom is transformed into a living language environment.
 Students develop their speaking, listening, reading, and writing skills while expanding their knowledge of Vancouver, Canada, and the world.

 Course Topics